-Before you head over to this side of the pond you should be aware of the smoking culture that exists here.
-This is especially important if you are not a fan of smoking and are doing a homestay or will have some other living situation where you will be sharing your space with other people.
-This is also interesting to know if you are a smoker but have never lived in a place where smoking is 'normal'.
-In Spain, this smoking culture includes both cigarettes―industrial and rolled―and recreational marijuana, so let’s talk about each.
+Before you head over to this side of the pond you should be aware of the smoking culture that exists in Europe, and we have found it is quite strong in Spain.
+This is especially important to know if you are not a fan of smoking and are doing a homestay or will have some other living situation where you will be sharing your space with other people such as a shared apartment.
+This is also interesting to know if you are a smoker but have never lived in a place where smoking is ‘normal.’
+It was unexpected for us that in Spain, this smoking culture includes both cigarettes―industrial and rolled―and recreational marijuana, so let’s talk about each.

-Legally, you are not allowed to smoke tobacco indoors in public places, such as in restaurants or bars.
+Legally, these days you are not allowed to smoke tobacco indoors in public places, such as in restaurants or bars in Spain.
 For those of us who are non-smokers, this change in 2011 was a huge relief (going home when your hair smelled of tobacco after a night out was no fun).
 However, in outdoor patios, places closed for ‘private parties’, and people’s houses, smoking is permitted, and fairly socially acceptable.

 Let us know what you think about smoking and tell us about your experiences with smoking abroad.

 P.S.
 You will also see people leave their cigarette butts everywhere but we would ask that if you do smoke, please pick up your trash.